The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Those advantages also extend far beyond just your direct expertise and training.
 Military service offers a lot of other, more personal benefits that help with school.
 You will have learned important lessons and developed key character traits like:

-Not only are those qualities that will get you through school with flying colors, but they are also key features in an excellent diplomat.
-With a little tact and polish layered onto your foundation as someone who means what they say, you’ll go far as a negotiator, analyst, or representative of corporate or national interests on the international field.
+Not only are those qualities that will get you through school, but they are also the characteristics of an excellent diplomat.
+With a little tact and polish layered onto your foundation as someone who means what they say, you just might be the kind of negotiator, analyst, or representative of corporate or national interests the world needs.

 2021 US Bureau of Labor Statistics salary and employment figures for Top Executives reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed August 2022.